Plus Clipping: How to Manage Risk in Multi-pitch Climbing

 June 23, 2023 fmg-adminFundamentals Fridays Guides' Tech Tips Rock Climbing

-When I arrive at an anchor in a multipitch context, I clip it and climb past it into the next pitch.
+If I’m worried about high fall factors leaving an anchor, I clip it and continue climbing into the next pitch.
 I’ll keep climbing until I can get a good piece/pieces of protection in(8-12 ft or so, if possible).
-I’ll then downclimb/lower back to the established/determined belay station, build my anchor, and attach myself as usual (clove hitch).
+I’ll then downclimb/lower back to the belay station, build my anchor, and attach myself as usual (clove hitch).
 When it’s time for me to lead the next pitch, I’ll go back on belay, but I now have a top rope for the first 8-12 feet of the next pitch.
-If I fall, it’s reduced force on the belayer, me, and the gear in the system.
-I dig it.
+If I fall, I’ve reduced force on the belayer, me, and the gear in the system.

 example of a plus clipping about the anchor